traefik-workshops/traefik-microsoft-workshop/module-3/readme.md

 ### [Option 2] OIDC connection to EntraID

+   Replace:
+   - `<tenant-id>` with the registered application’s tenant ID.
+   - `<client-id>` with the registered application’s client ID.
+   - `<client-secret>` with the registered application’s client secret value.

 1. Log in to the **[Hub Dashboard](https://hub.traefik.io)** and navigate to **Auth settings**

 2. Under **Portal** section, select OIDC and provide the identity provider details